 The following gives a general outline for what may be included in a cover letter:

-State why your are writing.
+Start with a hook.
 Specify the name of the position that you are seeking.
 Mention how you heard of the opening - use mutually known names.
+Then add a claim of why you would be a good fit for the position.

 Explain why you are interested in the job.
 Specify how your education and work experience would benefit them.
 If it is an internship, briefly describe how the job would benefit you.